sylvaticus/juliatutorial/14-weave.md

 The above references should have been compiled
 ```

-And then "compile" the document with
+And then "compile" the document with:

 `weave("testRef.jmd", out_path = :pwd, doctype = "pandoc2pdf")`